Johanhubau/Centscal-back/README.md

 This project is done entirely by students for the PRO3600 class at Télécom-SudParis.

 The project was generated with Angular-CLI
-## Installation

-Before you're able to run this project, we expect you ta have installed a DAViCal server on your machine.
-Please navigate to `https://www.davical.org/installation.php` if you need any help doing so.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.